10 Sales Team Motivation Strategies That Actually Work

 9. Increase visibility

 Your sales reps should always be aware of how well they’re performing against their current goals.
-Offering visibility into their progress as an individual and group will inspire them all the more by showing them how far they’ve come and how much further they have to go.
-It’s a simple tactic, but can be effective in motivating people to keep working toward their goals.
+Offering visibility into their progress as both individuals and a group will inspire them all the more by showing them how far they’ve come and how much further they have to go.
+It’s a simple tactic, but it can be effective in motivating people to keep working toward their goals.

 Take this technique a step further and make sure to include progress in areas outside of sales quotas.
 Analyze qualitative goals and let people know the impact those efforts have, even if it isn’t directly tied to a number.